 Some manufacturers also only offer warranties to the original buyer of a product.
 So, buying your GPU from a scalper may leave you in a situation where you can’t take advantage of a warranty policy.

-Think of buying a GPU from a scalper as a second-hand purchase and see if it still sounds appealing to you.
+Consider buying a GPU from a scalper as a second-hand purchase and see if it still sounds appealing.

 Of course, there’s also the fact that buying from GPU scalpers means you’re giving them the encouragement they need to keep up with the behavior.